Enema of the State: Musical style and composition

 Enema of the State is considered by critics as pop-punk and skate punk.
+Additionally, Loudwire stated that the album represents scene music.
 The songs on Enema of the State are fast-paced songs regarding "adolescent aimlessness, broken hearts and general confusion over the care and feeding of girls," according to writer Gavin Edwards.
+Dale Eisinger, writing for Tidal, viewed it "a musical antecedent to Fast Times at Ridgemont High."
+In the Chicago Tribune, Greg Kot characterized the album as an update of the "flagrantly sarcastic pop-punk tradition" established by Chicago's Screeching Weasel.
 Summarizing the album's content, The New York Timess Jon Caramanica called Enema of the State a sampling of "ecstatic, goofy numbers about teenage uselessness, with a smattering of tender introspection."
 The songs are mainly autobiographical, or are inspired by stories from friends' experiences.
 Enema of the State largely revolves around age and maturity—"more specifically, their lack of it, their attitude toward their lack of it, or their eventual wide-eyed exploration of it," said writer Nitsuh Abebe.
-On guitar, DeLonge's minimalist style trades solos for riffs: "The riffs I write stand on their own without a rhythm guitar behind them.
-Riffs keep songs sounding more diverse than the same old chord progressions," he said in 1999.
+DeLonge described the songs on Enema of the State as rooted in youthful romanticism, explaining, "We're really into the whole relationship thing 'cause we're romantics."

 DeLonge later reflected on his desire for a more "pop" sound:

 Punk rock was becoming polished.
 NOFX [was] a punk band we grew up listening to, and they had a record called Punk in Drublic, and it was awesome.
 It was game-changing; it sounded good.
 We wanted to take it to the next level. [...]
 There had never been a pop-punk band that sounded like nursery rhymes on steroids, on the mainstream level at least.
 And that's what I used to have daydreams of.
 I used to think the radio could use that, could use a band that was really powerful and catchy and fast and youthful and angsty.